-6. UTILITY PROVIDERS (DUKE ENERGY, etc.)
+6. UTILITY PROVIDERS

 - a.
 Provide decision makers with up-to-date power outage information and expected restoration times. - b.
 Provide support as needed to other utilities if able. - c.
 Restore electrical power to residences and business. - d.
 Repair and restore any downed power lines and/or transformers.